eafflu/runtime/README.md

 You can hide your hitzones for now.

-In `index.html` change the `debugHalleHitZones` variable to false.
+In `init.js` change the `debugHalleHitZones` variable to false.

 In `js/level01.js` pass `false` to the method `game.setDebugMode()`

-# TODO 11 - Many Obstacles
+# TODO 8 - Many Obstacles

+When we always want to execute a series of code in a particular order, it is best to wrap that code in a function!
+Let's do that with the code that makes our sawblades.

 Declare a function `createSawBlade` with two parameters `x` and `y`